ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/zlib/setup.md

 The `LD_PRELOAD` variable informs the linker to use these libraries before the default libraries.

 The version of `zlib-cloudflare` will print.
-It may be older than the default, but we are interested in `crc32` not using the latest.
+It may be older than the default, but you are interested in `crc32` not using the latest.

-In the next section let's see how to use `zlib-cloudflare` in an application doing data compression.
+In the next section you will explore how to use `zlib-cloudflare` in an application doing data compression.